framework-one/framework-one.github.io/source/documentation/using-subsystems.markdown

 1. Your site's default application must also be implemented as a subsystem.
 By default, the framework will look in the sub-directory `home`.
 Setting `defaultSubsystem` overrides this default, letting you specify another folder as the default application module.
 2. A sitewide layout can be specified at `common/layouts/default.cfm` (by default).
 If this file exists, it will be applied.
 Setting `siteWideLayoutSubsystem` overrides this default, letting you specify another folder to look in for `layouts/default.cfm`.
-3. Any models (beans and service) you would like accessible by all subsystems should remain in the base 'model' directory.
+3. Any models (beans and services) you would like accessible by all subsystems should remain in the base (webroot) `model` directory.

 Accessing Subsystems
 ---